talkingtoaj/CorpusFrequency/README.md

 # Usage
 Place the word documents in a folder called 'input_files'

+Only reads *.docx files.

 Install and activate the virtual environment

 Run `python3 app.py`

+Q: Do we need to run read.py to load in the new files?

 # CorpusFrequency
 Analysing the most frequent words and phrases in a corpus